 How to Make a Team on Twitch Without Partner

-If you have your heart set on creating a Twitch team but don’t have Twitch Partner status your best bet is to reach out to and network with other streamers on Facebook.
+If you have your heart set on creating a Twitch team but don’t have Twitch Partner status, your best bet is to reach out to and network with other streamers on Facebook.
 Join the Twitch Streamers and Networking (TSAN) group.
-In my experience this is the most helpful group within the Twitch community and has many partnered streamers.
+In my experience, this is the most helpful Twitch community group with many partnered streamers.

 Step 2: Reach out to partnered streamers on the Reddit Twitch forums.

-Like all of us, many partnered streamers still frequent the always popular r/Twitch forum.
-Many use this as a means of giving back to the community by helping to answer the questions of new streamers.
+Like all of us, many partnered streamers still frequent the always-popular r/Twitch forum.
+Many use this as a means of giving back to the community by helping answer new streamers’ questions.

 Step 3: Ask a streamer you’re a fan on through their Discord channel.

-Often partnered streamers are interested in Twitch teams but dont have the time to personally build or manage them.
-If you offer to do the setup and management it might just be the perfect match.
+Often partnered streamers are interested in Twitch teams but don’t have the time to personally build or manage them.
+If you offer to do the setup and management, it might be the perfect match.